The Missoula Housing Authority is a Section 8 and Public Housing Public Housing Agency in Missoula, Montana.

 The Missoula Housing Authority serves Missoula.

-As of March 31st, 2016 the Missoula Housing Authority manages 766 active Housing Choice Vouchers.
+As of the most recent VMS report, Missoula Housing Authority manages 773 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: